Coal mining in the United States

 Coal mining is an industry in transition in the United States.
 Production in 2023 was down about 50% from the peak production of 1171.8 e6short ton in 2008.
 Employment of 45,000 coal miners is down from a peak of 883,000 in 1923.
 Electricity generation is the largest use of coal, being used to produce 50% of electric power in 2005 and 15% in 2024.
 The U.S. is a net exporter of coal.
 U.S. coal exports, for which Europe is the largest customer, peaked in 2012.
 In 2022, the U.S. exported 14 percent of mined coal.

 According to the U.S. Energy Information Administration (EIA), in 2015, Wyoming, West Virginia, Kentucky, Illinois, and Pennsylvania produced about 639 e6short ton, representing 71% of total coal production in the United States.

 In 2015, four publicly traded U.S. coal companies filed for Chapter 11 bankruptcy protection, including Patriot Coal Corporation, Walter Energy, and the fourth-largest Alpha Natural Resources.
 By January 2016, more than 25% of coal production was in bankruptcy in the United States including the top two producers Peabody Energy and Arch Coal.
 When Arch Coal filed for bankruptcy protection, the price of coal had dropped 50% since 2011 and it was $4.5 billion in debt.
 On October 5, 2016, Arch Coal emerged from Chapter 11 bankruptcy protection.
 In October 2018, Westmoreland Coal Company filed for bankruptcy protection.
 On May 10, 2019, the third largest U.S. coal company by production, Cloud Peak Energy, filed for Chapter 11 bankruptcy protection.
 On October 29, 2019, Murray Energy filed for Chapter 11 bankruptcy protection.

+In 2022 the Energy Information Administration projected that the use of coal as a source of electrity generation in the U.S. would decline from 23% in 2021 to 10% in 2050.